marttamunzz/Dropout-Insight-Educational-Risk-Dashboard-with-Counterfactual-Explanations/README.md

 http://localhost:8050

-## ⭐ Fast option to automaticaly open the browser
+## ⭐ Fast option to automatically open the browser

 This repository includes optional helper scripts that start the container and automatically open the browser.